-Are you looking for lead magnet ideas, but you’re struggling to come up with a few that your audience would want?
+Are you looking for lead magnet ideas but need help coming up with a few that your audience would want?

 Lead magnets are the cornerstone to improving your conversion rates.
-While a tool like OptinMonster can get your offer in front of the right people, you still need an offer to begin with.
+While a tool like OptinMonster can get your offer in front of the right people, you still need the offer.

-So, today, we’re going to share 69 real-life, time-tested lead magnet ideas to give you some inspiration.
+So, today, we’re going to share 69 real-life, time-tested lead magnet ideas to inspire you.

 Exclusive Bonus: Download the 69 Irresistible Lead Magnet Ideas to grow your email list.